asm2025/T3Chat/server/README.md

 -   `POST /api/v1/user-api-keys` – Create a new API key
 -   `DELETE /api/v1/user-api-keys/{id}` – Delete an API key

+## API Documentation

+Interactive Swagger UI is available at `http://localhost:<port>/swagger-ui` when the server runs in the `development` or `staging` environments.
+The OpenAPI spec is served from `/swagger-ui/openapi.json`.

 ## Environment Variables

 The server reads these environment variables (typically via `.env` during development):